hawara-es/docker-laravel/README.md

 # 1) Create the project in a new folder (here `download`)
 ./composer create-project laravel/laravel download/

-# 2) Open a shell in the PHP container
+# 2) Open a shell in the core container
-./shell php
+./shell core

 # 3) Move the files and leave things clean
 cp -R download/* . && rm -rf download/